oracle-livelabs/developer/build-ords-apis-in-adb/5-secure-endpoints/secure-endpoints.md

 ## Task 4: Obtain a Bearer Token for accessing a secure REST Endpoint

-1. Before accessing an OAuth-protected REST endpoint, you must first obtain a token to pass to the secured REST service for authentication.
-To obtain this token, we can click the kebab menu icon on our OAuth tile and select **Get Bearer Token**.
+1. Before accessing an OAuth-protected REST endpoint, you must obtain a token to pass to the secured REST service for authentication.
+We can click the kebab menu icon on our OAuth tile to obtain this token and select **Get Bearer Token**.

    ![pop out menu icon](images/clicking-kebab-to-access-option-for-bearer-token-curl.png " ")

    ![click the pop out menu icon on our OAuth tile and select Get Bearer Token](./images/get-bearer-token-for-oauth-client.png " ")

 2. The OAuth Token modal will provide the token text in the **Current Token** field.
-You can use the copy icon to copy this token text.
-Save this to a text document or notes application.
+You can use the copy icon to copy this token text, save it to a text document, or use a notes application.
 The modal will also provide us with a cURL command to obtain a token should we need to include it in our applications.

     ![Click the copy icon to save the Token Text](./images/click-copy-icon-to-copy-access-token-curl-command.png " ")